ridhamtarpara/feathers-mongodb-socket-jwt/README.md

 > Demo application to test feather's packages and capabilities with real-time

-It is build on https://github.com/feathersjs/feathers-chat
+It is build on https://github.com/feathersjs/feathers-chat and vanilaJS as frontend framework

 1. Make sure you have [NodeJS](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/download-center#community) installed.
 2. Install your dependencies